Calling all video journalists: Step up and change your life!

 Adam Vance, one of your Co-Chairs of your Workshop, is a story in his own right.
 Born in Saigon in the middle of the Vietnam War he was orphaned and brought to America as part of Operation Baby Lift.
 He was raised in New Mexico where he began his journalist career as a still photographer for the Gallup Independent.

 He then embarked to Eastern New Mexico University in Portales, NM.
-While pursuing his Mass Communication degree he continued to work for the Amarillo Globe News until graduation.
+While pursuing his Mass Communication degree.
+He simultaneously continued to work for the Amarillo Globe News and Scene 3 News in Portales, NM, until graduation.